mariadb-corporation/mariadb-columnstore-server/README.md

 # MariaDB ColumnStore Server (version 1.1)

 This is the server part of MariaDB ColumnStore 1.1.1.
-MariaDB ColumnStore 1.1.1 is a Beta of MariaDB ColumnStore.
+MariaDB ColumnStore 1.1.1 is a RC of MariaDB ColumnStore.
 It is built by porting InfiniDB 4.6.7 on MariaDB 10.2 and adding entirely new features not found anywhere else.